 Unless all employees work in the same geographical location, drive similar distances, and drive similar vehicles, you will see a wide variety of expenses associated with driving personal vehicles for work.
 While some employees may find the allowance adequate or even generous, others may find it insufficient.
 This disparity will affect morale, dampen productivity, and ultimately drive some employees out the door.

 Fortunately, these challenges are not insurmountable.
 With a willingness to think outside the current car allowance paradigm and a willingness to do a bit of research, you will find that a robust, competitive plan lies within your grasp.

-Ways to quickly sharpen your competitive edge:
+4 car allowance tools to sharpen your competitive edge:

 1. Read our ultimate guide: Everything You Need to Know about Car Allowances.